By any measure Asheville’s catastrophic Flood of 1916 stands as “The Flood by Which All Other Floods Are Measured.”

-Changes are being made to the dam as part of an emergency action plan update from the state.
+Changes were completed at North Fork Dam in 2020 as part of an emergency action plan update from the state.
 Engineers are crafting plans to raise and reinforce the dam another 4 feet.
 This will not only enhance the dam’s integrity but also add capacity.

 “As we add more capacity for storage, we don’t have to adjust the levels for water as often,” said Lee Hensley, Maintenance Supervisor for Water Production.

 When there is a major rain event and water needs to be released, the Water Resources Department contacts Buncombe County Emergency Management.
 “If we’re filling up, almost full, we’re going to need to open the gates,” said Hensley.
 Sometimes water has to be released to ensure that the dam stays intact.